NokNokMLS/BigDoorWyamBlog/input/posts/2019-05-17-water-in-poland-safe-to-drink.md

 Simple google searches threw up lots of conflicting opinions from both tourists and local Poles.
 There is an understandable history in Poland of not trusting the drinking water system and in fact, up to now, restaurant staff would look at you askance if you happened to ask for a glass of tap water, some expecting you not to be alive to pay your bill once imbibed.

-These varying opinions can lead to nervousness and confusion leading people to just avoid drinking tap water all together.
+These varying opinions can engender nervousness and confusion leading people to just avoid drinking tap water all together.
 At BigDoor24 however, certainly not a happy clappy hippy bunch, we don't believe opinions are facts, which is why we our kids don't have measles (or autism) and we know right or left wing populism and truth telling don't even live in the same city.

-So we checked with the experts.
+**So we checked with the experts.**

 According to EU reports, Polish Water regularly and continuously meets and exceeds EU regulated water safety tests.
 Different authorities run the drinking water system in different cities and in some cases, the water can taste differently from city to city and indeed from district to district but nearly all ( 90%) satisfies all EU health requirements.The other 10% is very very close to requirements.